 I first heard of the Mooncup from a very close friend, who was kind enough and brave enough to tell me about it.
 She changed my life in that moment.
-This was around 5 years ago, and I contribute the discovery of the Mooncup as a major factor in my journey to self-discovery and conversion to real-food/healthy living.
+This was in 2006, and I contribute the discovery of the Mooncup as a major factor in my journey to self-discovery and conversion to real-food/healthy living.

 At the time, I was suffering from chronic yeast infections (icky, I know), that had persisted for around a year and a half.
 Every cycle had developed a pattern, to the point where I dreaded my period.
 At the end of each period, I would develop a yeast infection, which I would then treat with suppositories (not cheap!) just to wait for another period and repeat the cycle again.
 If you’ve ever had a yeast infection, you know how painful they can be!

 Simultaneously, I was dealing with severe eczema, and I tried eliminating different aspects of my diet (i.e. sugar, grain, dairy) to see if it helped clear that up.
 Even when eliminating these things, it did not cure my yeast infections.